cedar-c/aos-chat-q3/README.md

 3. then run `node index.js`

-4. last Enter the aos terminal and `.load myroom.lua`
+4. last Enter the aos terminal and `.load chatroom.lua`

 5. Send a message with the `Target = 'Discord'` and have `Data` ,This is required.